will4381/relative-protocol/README.md

 ## Rebuilding Leaf

-Run `./Scripts/build.sh` after modifying the Leaf sources.
-The script regenerates `RelativeProtocol/Binary/Leaf.xcframework`, creates `RelativeProtocol/Binary/Leaf.xcframework.zip`, and prints the archive’s SHA-256 checksum.
-Upload the zip to your release destination (e.g. GitHub Releases) and update the `LEAF_XCFRAMEWORK_URL` / `LEAF_XCFRAMEWORK_CHECKSUM` values (or override them via environment variables) before tagging so SwiftPM clients can fetch the binary automatically.
+Run `./Scripts/build.sh` after cloning the repository or modifying the Leaf sources.
+The script regenerates `RelativeProtocol/Binary/Leaf.xcframework` (and an optional zip archive).
+SwiftPM expects the xcframework to exist locally—either leave it in the default location or set `LEAF_XCFRAMEWORK_PATH` before resolving the package.

-### Automated release workflow

-The GitHub Actions release job now:

-- Builds the Leaf xcframework/zip.
-- Computes the SHA-256 checksum.
-- Runs `release/update_package.sh` to update `Package.swift` with the new release asset URL and checksum.
-- Commits the manifest change back to `main`.

-Tagging a release (`v*`) is all that’s required—no manual manifest edits.

 ## Licensing